How to Reset an Oil Change Light

 If you own a GMC or Chevrolet vehicle from 2006 or later, then it has a VIC, and the instructions are a little different:

 - Turn the ignition key to the accessory position.

 - With the oil message displayed, locate the enter button on the driver information center.
 Press and hold the button for one second.
 The panel will acknowledge your reset, allowing you to move the key to the off position.

 - Start the vehicle.
 The oil change light will stay off until it is time to change your oil again.

-For certain Jeep products, including the Wrangler, the oil change light can be turned off as follows:
+For certain Jeep products, including the Wrangler, how to reset an oil change light is as follows: